Skip to content

 FAQ: Small Barndominium Plans

-What size is considered a small barndominium?
+What is considered a small barndominium?

 Can a small barndominium have 3 bedrooms?